open-feature/ofep/OFEP-sdk-e2e-test-strategy.md

 ## Proposal

-Given OpenFeature has a lot of community interest and SDK, I am proposing to introduce a simplified e2e test strategy.
+Given OpenFeature has a lot of community interest and SDKs, I am proposing to introduce a simplified e2e test strategy.
 The test strategy must comply with the following,

 - Tests must not use mocks and must run against an OpenFeature compliant provider